 - Tend to wrinkle easily; ironing is recommended

 These sheets are really nothing short of elegant.
-They are 100 percent cotton with 300 to 500 thread count and a Sateen weave, which gives them a really smooth and silky soft feel.
+They are 100 percent cotton with 300 to 500 thread count and a sateen weave, which gives them a really smooth and silky-soft feel.

 I very carefully washed the sheets following the care instructions provided on Frette’s site.
 I used a natural, mild detergent and put them on a low/delicate cycle.
 To dry, I used the “air-dry only” feature on my dryer, but I think my first choice would be to line-dry if I had the capacity.
 (King-sized sheets are big!)
-Just be very careful not to overdry these on a hot heat setting, as it has the potential to damage the fabric.
+Just be very careful not to overdry these in a hot heat setting, as it has the potential to damage the fabric.

-You can check out our other sheet reviews HERE.
+Check out our other sheet reviews HERE.